Lexxvasquez/Data-Entry/README.md

 # Data-Entry

 ## Description
-This application focused on backend with creating the api, notes and server.js to function when typing in a title it will save the information.
+This application focused on backend with Express.js worked by saving and retrieving note data from Json.
+Front end was already done for this assignment.
+I got the api, notes and server.js all connected so there will be no errors.

 ## User Story
 AS A small business owner<br>